Time to choose the sails for the Vendée Globe 2024

 Sailing in the Vendée Globe

-A little historical backstory.
-In 2008, Michel Desjoyeaux on Foncia had embarked a specific jib, "his secret weapon" which he had used in the deep south.
-This is a downwind sail capable of withstanding very strong gales.
+A little history.
+In 2008, Michel Desjoyeaux on Foncia took on board a special jib, "his secret weapon", which he used in the deep south.
+It's a downwind sail capable of withstanding very strong gales.
 Made from Cuben Fiber, it was almost indestructible.
-Michel had used it in the South to avoid distorting his other sails and thus preserve them for the climb up the Atlantic.
-This choice had also been dictated to avoid changing sails too often depending on the conditions.
-Fewer manoeuvres, therefore less fatigue and less loss of time (the boat slows down during manoeuvres).
+Michel had used it in the South to avoid deforming his other sails, and so preserve them for the trip up the Atlantic.
+This choice was also dictated by the need to avoid changing sails too often according to conditions.
+Fewer maneuvers, less fatigue and less loss of time (the boat slows down during maneuvers).

-For the 2012 edition, Michel Desjoyeaux coached François Gabart and advised him to take this same sail.
-Now known on the pontoons, it has taken the code name MDTK (for Michel Desjoyeaux Trinquette).
-At the start, Armel Le Cléac'h on Banque Populaire had not opted for a sail of this type.
-While sailing in the southern seas, he had to manoeuvre more and switch from J2 to J3 regularly, while François Gabart caught up with him gently without having to manoeuvre.
-François rounded Cape Horn a few minutes ahead of him and arrived in Les Sables-d'Olonne as the winner with a 3 hour lead..
+On the 2012 edition, Michel Desjoyeaux coached François Gabart and advised him to take this same sail.
+Now familiar on the pontoons, it has taken on the code name MDTK (for Michel Desjoyeaux Trinquette).
+Initially, Armel Le Cléac'h on Banque Populaire had not opted for a sail of this type.
+During the southern seas, he had to maneuver more and switch from J2 to J3 regularly, while François Gabart slowly caught up without having to maneuver.
+François rounded Cape Horn a few minutes ahead of him, and arrived in Les Sables-d'Olonne the winner with a 3-hour lead...

 Voile sur le Vendée Globe